Carl A. Schenck

 Carl Alwin Schenck (March 25, 1868 – May 17, 1955) was a German forester and pioneering forestry educator.
 When Schenck came to the United States to work for George W. Vanderbilt at the Biltmore Estate, he became the third formally trained forester in the United States.
 He established and operated the Biltmore Forest School, the first forestry school in North America, on Vanderbilt's property.

 Schenck also helped create the forestry school at Sewanee: The University of the South, taught at the University of Montana in Missoula and the University of Giessen, and wrote textbooks.
 His teachings comprise the foundation of forestry education in the United States.
-However, Schenck's contributions were rarely recognized in histories of forestry, in part, because he was German during an era when the United States fought two wars against Germany.
+However, Schenck's contributions were rarely recognized in histories of forestry because he was a German during an era when the United States fought two wars against Germany.
 The New York Times described him as "the most influential person in making forestry in this country a science and a profession."